-To Toggle see/see also in Data Entry View
+To Toggle see/see also in the Grid

 - 1. Place the grid marquee over the heading containing the text for which you wish to toggle the see or see also. - 2.
 Choose Utilities>Toggle See, See also

 Keyboard Shortcut: Alt+Ctrl+T